mozilla-l10n/localizer-documentation/community/l10n_community_roles.md

 This document defines the roles within each l10n community, as well as the responsibilities and expectations of each.
 We also define what the l10n-driver responsibilities and expectations are with regard to the community as a whole.
 Here we define responsibilities as what each individual commits to by accepting their role in the community.
 We define expectations as how you carry yourself in the role.

+## L10n-drivers (Mozilla staff)

+L10n-driver responsibilities and expectations are multifaceted, being that in addition to being accountable to the community, we’re accountable to Mozilla leadership as well as the many teams throughout Mozilla that we support with localization.
+This section describes how the l10n-drivers are accountable to the community.

+### Responsibilities

+* Mentor new l10n communities through the process of launching a new localized Mozilla product.
+* Communicate project updates and participation invitations in primary communications channels, like the dev-l10n mailing list and IRC.
+* Respond to reports of CPG violations within the community.
+* Create and guarantee a safe, collaborative space for all communities.
+* Work with l10n communities to increase the user base for their localizations.
+* Perform technical validation of contributions from the community to determine whether to ship contributions.
+* Create and maintain tooling that promotes a healthy and simple localization workflow for the community.
+* Recognize outstanding contributions made by the community.
+* Promote translation and localization best practices within the project.

+### Expectations

+* Promote the growth and health of each l10n community.
+* Represent and advocate for the needs of the l10n community to the Mozilla organization.
+* Respond positively to ideas for l10n improvements from the community.
+* Utilize open communication channels at every opportunity.

 ## Locale manager

 ### Responsibilities